 31. An American in Paris (1951)

 Gene Kelly’s introduction to Leslie Caron absolutely does not pass for anything but creepy today, but I can’t help ranking this one a little too high.
-It oozes Golden Age Hollywood charm, even if it isn’t as magnetizing as Singin’ in the Rain.
+It oozes Golden Age Hollywood charm, and, in my opinion, is better than Singin’ in the Rain.

 What should’ve won: A Streetcar Named Desire